 In Proceedings of the AAAI Conference on Artificial Intelligence, 2021

-Journal version: IEEE Transactions on Knowledge and Data Engineering (TKDE) Highly-Cited Paper Indexed by 2024/2025 Google Scholar Metrics
+Journal version published in IEEE Trans.
+Knowl.
+Data Eng.
+(TKDE) Highly-Cited Paper Indexed by 2024/2025 Google Scholar Metrics

 Knowledge distillation is a technique to enhance the generalization ability of a student model by exploiting outputs from a teacher model.
 Recently, feature-map based variants explore knowledge transfer between manually assigned teacher-student pairs in intermediate layers for further improvement.
 However, layer semantics may vary in different neural networks and semantic mismatch in manual layer associations will lead to performance degeneration due to negative regularization.
 To address this issue, we propose Semantic Calibration for cross-layer Knowledge Distillation (SemCKD), which automatically assigns proper target layers of the teacher model for each student layer with an attention mechanism.
 With a learned attention distribution, each student layer distills knowledge contained in multiple teacher layers rather than a specific intermediate layer for appropriate cross-layer supervision.
 We further provide theoretical analysis of the association weights and conduct extensive experiments to demonstrate the effectiveness of our approach.